 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Alabama Flag

-The first inhabitants of Alabama were various tribes which included Cherokee, Alabama, Creek, Chicksaw, Choctaw, and Koasati.
-The first Europeans to reach Alabama were in the 16th century when the Spanish explorer, Hernando de Soto passed in 1540.
+The first inhabitants of Alabama were various Native Americans including Cherokee, Alabama, Creek, Chicksaw, Choctaw, and Koasati.
+The first Europeans to reached Alabama in the 16th century when the Spanish explorer Hernando de Soto traveled through the state in 1540.
 The first Europeans to establish a settlement were the French in the city of Mobile in 1702.
-The area was claimed by the French and became part of La Louisiane from 1702-1763.
+The area was claimed by the French and became part of Louisiana from 1702-1763.
 As a result of France's defeat during the seven year war with Britain, Alabama became part of West Florida from 1763-1783 until Spain gained control following the American Revolutionary War.
 Spain remained in control of the area until the Spanish Garrison at Mobile surrendered to the United States of America's forces.

 We offer free images of the Alabama Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.